 The NOL® Index

-NOL (Nociception Level) is the index and technology developed by Medasense to objectively quantify a patient’s physiological pain response (nociception), enabling surgical teams to provide personalized and optimized pain treatment for anaesthetized, non-communicating patients.
+NOL (Nociception Level) is the technology and index developed by Medasense to objectively quantify a patient’s physiological pain response (nociception), enabling clinical teams to provide personalized pain treatment.

 The Physiological Principles Behind NOL